BYG113 Physical planning

 - can communicate technical issues both orally and in writing

-Learning methods and activities will be a mixture of traditional lecturing, class discussions, project work and student presentations.
+Learning methods and activities will be a mixture of traditional lecturing, class discussions, project work in groups and student presentations.

 Examination support material